Introduction to molecular and reproductive toxicology

 Learning Objectives

-• Explain the basic principles of toxicology
+- Explain the concept of endocrine disruption and the basic principles of toxicology

-• Outline classical in vivo study designs used to test and risk-assess chemicals for suspected endocrine disrupting activities
+- Outline classical in vivo study designs used to test and risk-assess chemicals for suspected endocrine disrupting activities

 Course Content